luapower/luapower-all/nw.md

 ### `app:autoquit() -> t|f` <br> `app:autoquit(t|f)`

 Get/set the app autoquit flag (default: true).
-When this flag is true, the app quits when the last window is closed.
+When this flag is `true`, the app quits when the last window is closed.

 ### `app:quitting() -> [false]`

 Event: the app wants to quit, but nothing was done to that effect.
-Return false from this event to cancel the process.
+Return `false` from this event to cancel the process.

 ### `win:autoquit() -> t|f` <br> `win:autoquit(t|f)`

-Get/set the window autoquit flag (default: false).
+Get/set the window autoquit flag (default: `false`).
-When this flag is true, the app quits when the window is closed.
+When this flag is `true`, the app quits when the window is closed.
 This flag can be used on the app's main window if there is such a thing.

 ## Timers